Prepare and plot response curve data for Hmsc models

 Integer.
 Number of CPU cores to use for parallel processing.
 Defaults to 8L for all functions, except for

-, in which it defaults to 20L.- strategy
+rc_plot_species, in which it defaults to 20L.- strategy

 Character.
 The parallel processing strategy to use.
 Valid options are "sequential", "multisession" (default), "multicore", and "cluster".
 See

-for details.- return_data
+future.globals.maxSizeargument of future::future.options for more details.- return_data

 Logical.
 If